arcus-azure/arcus.testing/docs/preview/features/eventhubs-messsage-pump.md

 }
 ```

-Such implementation can be pased along during the registration:
+Such implementation can be passed along during the registration:
 ```csharp
 var producer = new MyTestMessageProducer();
 services.AddTestEventHubsMessagePump(producer);